lupyuen/nuttx-parser/README.md

 (1) NuttX Logs might appear differently over time.
 Good to have a quick way to patch our parser as the NuttX Logs change.

-(2) We need to implement High-Level Rules that will interpret the NuttX Logs.
+(2) We need to implement high-level Declarative Rules that will interpret the parsed NuttX Logs.
 We might adjust the Rules over time.

+(FYI Parsing CSV in JavaScript [looks like this](https://github.com/Chevrotain/chevrotain/blob/master/examples/grammars/csv/csv.js))

 _Why PureScript instead of Haskell?_